korporationcl/korporation.cl.github.io/notes/aws_solutions_architect_associate/ec2.md

 - You pay for resources on demand (by hour, by second)
 - Pricing models are:
-  - On demand
+  - On demand (by hour or second)
-  - Reserved instances
+  - Reserved instances (1 -3 years contract, the longer the better discount you get)
-  - Spot
+  - Spot (You bid on instance capacity)
   - Dedicated hosts: Physical EC2 Server dedicated.